-- 3.17.
-Sustainability Appraisal (SA) is a tool that is used to inform decision making by identifying at an early stage the potential social, economic and environmental impacts of proposed allocations, plans and strategies.
-It provides a tool for assessing the relative merits of alternative options to help inform a decision on a preferred option.
-The SA uses a detailed assessment framework that assesses sites as having likely positive or adverse Impacts against the identified SA indices. - 3.18.
-A RAG rating system identified those sites with most dark green (++) and least red scores (--) contributing significantly towards the Sustainability Objectives and considered the most sustainable.
+- 3.25.
+Sustainability Appraisal (SA) is a tool that is used to inform decision making by identifying at an early stage and throughout the process the potential social, economic and environmental impacts of proposed allocations, plans and strategies.
+It provides a tool for assessing the relative merits of alternative options to help inform decisions on site selection and the preferred options.
+The SA uses a detailed assessment framework that assesses sites as having likely positive or adverse Impacts against the identified SA indices. - 3.26.
+A RAG rating system identified those sites with the most dark green (++) and least red scores (--), in addition to those contributing significantly towards the Sustainability Objectives and considered the most sustainable.
 An element of planning judgement is required to assess the sites in terms of their sustainability.
 Different weight may be given to each of the indices reflecting the characteristics of the sites being assessed.
-Where this is the case, the rationale for applying different weight to the criteria in relation to a particular site is documented in the conclusions.
+Where this is the case, the rationale for applying different weight to the criteria in relation to a particular site is documented in the SA conclusions.